abce-dev/abce/README.md

     `git clone https://github.com/abce-dev/abce`

-2. If using A-LEAF, see the optional [Installing with A-LEAF](#optional--argonne-only-installing-with-a-leaf) section below.
-Currently, only users with Argonne gitlab credentials can use A-LEAF, but a public release is coming soon!

-3. If using CPLEX, see the optional [Installing with CPLEX](#optional-installing-with-cplex) section below
+2. If using CPLEX, see the optional [Installing with CPLEX](#optional-installing-with-cplex) section below

-4. Inside your local `abce` directory, run the installation script with:
+3. Inside your local `abce` directory, run the installation script with:

    `bash ./install.sh`

-5. When prompted for the A-LEAF repository, do one of the following:

-   * Enter the absolute path to the directory where you cloned A-LEAF, or

-   * Press Enter without entering any text, if not using A-LEAF

-6. Wait for the installation script to run to completion.
+4. Wait for the installation script to run to completion.
 Review any errors/issues printed for your reference at the end of execution.

-7. Restart your terminal session, or re-source your `.bashrc` file.
+5. Restart your terminal session, or re-source your `.bashrc` file.

-8. If using Conda to manage environments, activate the ABCE conda environment with:
+6. If using Conda to manage environments, activate the ABCE conda environment with:

    `conda activate abce_env`

-9. Rerun the installation script to complete the environment setup:
+7. Rerun the installation script to complete the environment setup:

    `bash ./install.sh`

-10. Test the installation using one of the examples:
+8. Test the installation using one of the examples:

    `cd examples/single_agent_example`